-As a work of art in its own right, the Portland Japanese Garden is also a natural vehicle through which to explore Japanese art and design.
+As a work of art in its own right, Portland Japanese Garden is also a natural vehicle through which to explore Japanese art and design.

 Art in the Garden explores ideas and aesthetics integral to the fabric of life in Japan.
 By looking outside Western notions of fine art vs craft, the work chosen for exhibition aims instead to define the spirit of this complex culture and to reflect, whenever possible, the beauty of nature and the Garden itself.